 Context Propagation

-Every migration requires ability to work on different levels simultaneously:
+Every migration requires ability to work on different levels simultaneously:- repository - clone, branch, commit, push

 - directories - iterate, copy, move, remove